itzg/docker-minecraft-bedrock-server/README.md

   bedrock server process
 - `GID` (default derived from `/data` owner) : can be set to a specific group ID to run the bedrock server process
+- `TZ` (no default): can be set to a specific timezone like `America/New_York`.
+This will set the timezone for the Docker container and therefore their logs.
+Addtionally, if you want to sync the time with the host, you can mount the `/etc/localtime` file from the host to the container like `/etc/localtime:/etc/localtime:ro`.
 - `PACKAGE_BACKUP_KEEP` (`2`) : how many package backups to keep

 ### Server Properties